sPHENIX-Collaboration/analysis/ResonanceJetTaggingOutputs/macro/README.md

 # BuildResonanceJetTaggingTree

+## Building the module
+* Load sPHENIX newest software:
+  * source /opt/sphenix/core/bin/sphenix_setup.sh -n new
+* Create the environmental variable MYINSTALL point to you installation directory
+  * Ex.: export MYINSTALL=/sphenix/u/antoniosilva/myInstall
+* Load some more setup:
+  * source $OPT_SPHENIX/bin/setup_local.sh $MYINSTALL
+* Inside the ResonanceJetTaggingOutputs directory, create a build directory
+  * mkdir build
+  * cd build
+* Run autogen.sh from inside the build directory.
+Don't forget to use the entire path where it is located.
+Use the --prefix to pass the MYINSTALL variable
+  * Ex.: /sphenix/u/antoniosilva/analysis/ResonanceJetTaggingOutputs/autogen.sh --prefix=$MYINSTALL
+* Compile it:
+  * make install

+## Running the software

+* Don't forget to load sPHENIX software: source /opt/sphenix/core/bin/sphenix_setup.sh -n new
 * Change the path of the variable $MYINSTALL in the file run_MDC2reco.sh.
 It should point to your install directory
-* Don't forget to load sPHENIX software: source /opt/sphenix/core/bin/sphenix_setup.sh -n new
+* In run_MDC2reco.sh, the $OPT_SPHENIX/bin/setup_local.sh $MYINSTALL will be loaded
 * Run makeCondorJobs.py with parameters to get the files to run MDC2 simulations.
 My suggestion is:
   * python makeCondorJobs.py -i D0JETS --truth --calo --truth_table -t 100000 -f 1
   * -t: number of events